Designations Congruent with Things: Chapter 6

 “You’re looking singularly soigné post neural imaging, Dr. Gottlieb, if you’ll permit me to say so.
 Now answer me this: Hendrix or Clapton?
 Go.”

-“There will never be a time that this will not be fun for me,” Newton says.
+“There will never be a time that this will not be fun for me,” Newton informs him.

 Mercifully, the man decides to shut off his “music.”